 His research has involved interviews with the United Nations Special Rapporteur on Freedom of Expression, David Kaye, activists in Ethiopia, journalists in Egypt, digital rights campaigners in Hong Kong, and academics in South Africa.

-He has contributed extensively to our research section and is working to create free, actionable resources to help those at risk from surveillance, censorship and repression online.
+He has contributed extensively to our independent VPN research and has helped inform our safe VPN recommendations.
+He is also working to create free, actionable resources to help those at risk from surveillance, censorship and repression online.